 7. Set the Alarm

-If you want to continue cooking overnight on pellet grill, set an alarm to monitor the pellet grill during the entire process.
+If you want to continue smoking overnight on a smoker, set an alarm to monitor the smoker/pellet grill during the entire process.
 You never want to leave the grill unattended for an extended period of time.

-What do I do if my pellet grill catches on fire?
+What do I do if my smoker/pellet grill catches on fire?

 If you have a pellet grill that catches on fire, do not try to put the fire out with water.
 This will cause the grease to overheat and could lead to an explosion.
 Instead, remove the food from the grill and use a fire extinguisher or baking soda to put out the flames.